 - Cooked & Shredded Chicken.
 Buffalo chicken quesadillas are a great way to use up leftover cooked chicken.
 I almost always use rotisserie chicken for this!

 - Buffalo Sauce.
 For that yummy signature kick and flavor, you’ll need some Buffalo Sauce or hot sauce.
-Tessemae’s and Noble Made are two paleo/Whole30-approved buffalo sauce options, or you can use straight up Frank’s Red Hot (original recipe) or a homemade buffalo sauce (it’s easy to make!)
+Tessemae’s and Noble Made are two paleo/Whole30-approved buffalo sauce options, or you can use straight up Frank’s Red Hot (original recipe) or a homemade buffalo sauce or buffalo wing sauce (it’s easy to make!)

 - Ranch.
 I think our 5-minute homemade ranch is the BEST out there.
 (It’s also paleo!)
 But you can use whatever brand or recipe your family loves best.